-AvePoint is the largest Microsoft 365 data management solutions provider, and we serve more than 8 million cloud users.
+AvePoint is the largest Microsoft 365 data management solutions provider, and we serve more than 17,000 customers worldwide.
 By offering a full suite of SaaS solutions to migrate, manage, and protect data, we’re able to deliver a full collaboration security platform — not just “a la carte” services.
 Our capabilities include:

 - Automated migration and backup solutions to manage and protect client data